holochain/consumeHolodex/README.md

 Applications that consume the indexing(holdex) functionality can have two types of nodes:
   - Index Nodes
     - Below will apply to these applications:
-      - There will be holodex zome in dna.json.
+      - holodex zome to be added in dna.json.
-      - holodex code will be imported to the dna directory.
+      - holodex application code to be downloaded on the node.
-      - anchor code will be imported(if not already done) for indexing.
   - Non-index Nodes
     - Below will apply to these applications:
-      - There will be holodex zome in dna.json.
+      - holodex zome to be added in dna.json.

+All tests running with current code.
+Run below command :

+`hcdev --bridgeTo=.../holodex test`

+work with bridgeTesting branch of holodex